Chicago Pile-1: Government support

-Szilard drafted a confidential letter to the President, Franklin D. Roosevelt, warning of a German nuclear weapon project, explaining the possibility of nuclear weapons, and encouraging the development of a program that could result in their creation.
+Szilard drafted a confidential letter to the U.S. President, Franklin D. Roosevelt, warning of a German nuclear weapon project, explaining the possibility of nuclear weapons, and encouraging the development of a program that could result in their creation.
 With the help of Eugene Wigner and Edward Teller, he approached his old friend and collaborator Albert Einstein in August 1939, and convinced him to sign the letter, lending his prestige to the proposal.
 The Einstein–Szilard letter resulted in the establishment of research into nuclear fission by the U.S. government.
-An Advisory Committee on Uranium was formed under Lyman J. Briggs, a scientist and the director of the National Bureau of Standards.
+An Advisory Committee on Uranium was formed under Lyman J. Briggs, a scientist and the director of the U.S. National Bureau of Standards.
 Its first meeting on 21 October 1939 was attended by Szilard, Teller, and Wigner.
-The scientists persuaded the Army and Navy to provide $6,000 for Szilard to purchase supplies for experiments—in particular, more graphite.
+The scientists persuaded the U.S. Army and Navy to provide $6,000 for Szilard to purchase supplies for experiments—in particular, more graphite.

 In April 1941, the National Defense Research Committee (NDRC) created a special project headed by Arthur Compton, a Nobel-Prize-winning physics professor at the University of Chicago, to report on the uranium program.
 Compton's report, submitted in May 1941, foresaw the prospects of developing radiological weapons, nuclear propulsion for ships, and nuclear weapons using uranium-235 or the recently discovered plutonium.
-In October he wrote another report on the practicality of an atomic bomb.
+In October, he wrote another report on the practicality of an atomic bomb.
 For this report, he worked with Fermi on calculations of the critical mass of uranium-235.
 He also discussed the prospects for uranium enrichment with Harold Urey.